city

 read

-A desktop-only site that looks great on a computer screen is no longer enough.
+A desktop-only site that looks great on a computer screen isn't going to cut it anymore.
 When someone needs legal services, they often turn to their mobile device to find a lawyer.
 Maybe they were in an accident and need legal advice, or they're looking for a criminal defense attorney after a drug arrest.
 Whatever the case, people are looking for lawyers on their phones.
-If your website isn't mobile-friendly, you could miss valuable business opportunities.
+If your website isn't mobile-responsive, you could miss valuable business opportunities.

 Lawyers should focus on website optimization for mobile to ensure their site looks great and is easy to navigate on smartphones and tablets.
 This is crucial for connecting with potential clients who search for legal services on the go.